 The four Common Pleas Court judges are elected to six-year terms on a non-partisan ballot.
 A person must be an attorney with at least six years of experience in the practice of law to be elected or appointed to the court.
 The Judges and their dedicated staff strive to administer justice fairly, impartially, and promptly in all cases that come before the Court.

 The Common Pleas Court is in session from 8:00 AM to 4:30 PM Monday through Friday, except legal holidays.

 In order to better serve the citizens who appear before it, the Court has created this web site as a source of public information about court operations and the legal system.
 There are pages on this site with information on court dockets, jury service, grand jury reports, probation, mediation, standard court forms, and other matters.
 There is a page on foreclosure mediation with information specifically for individuals facing foreclosure on their homes.
-For the convenience of our web site visitors, the Court has answers to numerous Frequently Asked Questions (FAQs) and a Legal Glossary on this site.
+For the convenience of our web site visitors, the Court has answers to numerous Frequently Asked Questions (FAQs) and a Legal Dictionary on this site.

 However, nothing on this web site should be considered as giving legal advice.
 The Judges and the court staff cannot give legal advice to anyone in person, by phone, or through this web site.
 This web site is not a substitute for the advice and counsel of an attorney on legal matters.

 “The administration of justice is the firmest pillar of government.”
 George Washington

 “I think the first duty of society is justice.”
 Alexander Hamilton